Heuristic Search for Linear Positive Systems: Conclusion

 \section{Conclusion}

 The presented work builds on recent results for positive linear systems with explicit solutions.
-This allows us to demonstrate an equivalence between a classes of such problems and the class of stochastic shortest path problems that are the focus of heuristic search methods.
+This allows us to demonstrate an equivalence between a {subset} of such problems and the class of stochastic shortest path problems that are the focus of heuristic search methods.
 An example of such a method applied to the optimal control setting is given, which gives results for the full class of optimal control problems, broadening the scope of applicability beyond SSP.
-This connection can serve as a bridge to gain a wider field of application for existing results in both areas.
-Specifically, we argue for the possibility of designing heuristic search algorithms inspired by existing methods for shortest path problems to achieve scalable distributed control of large-scale networked systems.
+This connection can serve as a bridge to gain a wider field of application for existing results in both areas. {An algorithm for distributed optimal control is presented, where the derived heuristic bounds are the key tool to enable global bounds on performance.}

+We argue for the possibility of designing heuristic search algorithms, with several initial examples provided here, inspired by existing methods for shortest path problems to achieve scalable distributed control of large-scale networked systems. {Promising areas of further study include the dual to the presented problem, which suggests that favorable results could be derived for state observers of positive systems.}

 \begin{ack}